 Exercise is essential to keeping seniors healthy, active, and motivated.
-But getting them on board with a well-rounded exercise program can be a tall task.
-According to the Centers for Disease Control and Prevention, 28–34% of seniors ages 65–74, and 35–44% of seniors 75 years or older, are physically inactive.
-Senior living providers are looking for fresh approaches to engaging residents in fitness – with simple-to-implement group programs that meet individual needs.
+But getting them on board with a well-rounded exercise program can be a challenging task.
+Senior living providers are looking for fresh approaches to engage residents in fitness – with easy-to-implement group programs that still meet individual needs.

-Designed for simple rollout onsite, the Quick Reference Exercise Guide offers a varied, engaging, and turnkey fitness program that can be used in any senior setting, from home to skilled nursing.
-“The program includes 12 different exercise guide cards that are fun and beneficial, from warm-up activities to cardiovascular exercises and balance training,” says Robin Gill, regional wellness director at Lifetime Wellness.
+Designed for a simple implementation, the Quick Reference Exercise Guide offers a varied and engaging fitness program that can be used in any senior setting, from assisted living to skilled nursing.
+“The program includes 12 different exercise guide cards that are fun and beneficial, from warm-up activities to cardiovascular exercises and balance training,” says Robin Gill, Regional Wellness Director at Lifetime Wellness.
 “It works great in a group setting and is particularly helpful for staff who may not have a background in exercise.
 It’s also well suited for individual and one-on-one use.”

 The guide’s 5.5 x 8.5 laminated cards link onto a keyring for quick access.
 “If residents lose interest in one set of exercises, the exercise instructor can flip to a new card, try another routine, and reengage the group,” Gill says.

 For optimum senior health and well-being, the National Institutes of Health (NIH) recommends four types of exercise: strength, balance, flexibility, and endurance.